xunhongt/open-projects/Innohack 2022/README.md

 Developers are free to fork the repository and configure their own custom Terraform Configuration templates to state how much resources they need.

 The general developer process flow will be as follows:
-1. Developers spinning up a Jumphost Server (JH) in SDC
+1. Developers spinning up a Jumphost Server (JH) in Cloud A/B
 2. Git clone the Terraform Repository into JH and/or pull their custom Terraform configurations from their own repositories
 3. Run shellscript to get developer's VRA refresh token --> update it in their Terraform Variables file
 4. Terraform init --> Terraform plan --> Terraform Apply

 #### **Pros**
-- Terraform binaries and configuration templates are stored in Gitlab, allowing version control of SDC infrastructure
+- Terraform binaries and configuration templates are stored in Gitlab, allowing version control of Cloud A/B infrastructure
-- Developers are able to integrate SDC infrastructure codes into their CI/CD pipeline, streamlining their application development process
+- Developers are able to integrate Cloud A/B infrastructure codes into their CI/CD pipeline, streamlining their application development process

 #### **Cons**
 - Some of our catalog items are not IaC Compatible (e.g. Firewall as a Service).
 Will need to refactor the catalog items to achieve idempotency